 Production from Pecan

-Production from the Pecan conventional oil development project is expected to begin in 2025 and is forecast to peak in 2027, to approximately 82,409 bpd of crude oil and condensate.
-Based on economic assumptions, the production will continue until the field reaches its economic limit in 2050.
+Production from the Pecan conventional oil development project is expected to begin in 2025 and is forecast to peak in 2027, Based on economic assumptions, the production will continue until the field reaches its economic limit in 2050.

 Contractors involved in the Pecan conventional oil field